Skip to Content

 You’ll then see the headings and bookmarks you created in the Google Docs document.

-Since we want to hyperlink to a bookmark, head to the “Bookmarks” section and select the bookmark you want to link the text to.
+Step 4: Head to the “Bookmarks” section and select the bookmark you want to link the text to

 How to Hyperlink Within a Document in Google Docs to a Bookmark Step 3.2